Coronavirus latest: US death toll overtakes Italy | DW | 11.04.2020

 Updates in Universal Coordinated Time (UTC/GMT)

-18:00 France reported 635 more people have passed away due to COVID-19, putting the death toll at 13,832 on Saturday.
+18:00 France reports 635 more people have passed away due to COVID-19 in the past 24 hours, putting the death toll at 13,832 on Saturday.
 The country has so far seen 93,790 confirmed infections.

 The latest day-to-day jump is significantly smaller that the one reported on Friday evening, when 987 more deaths were announced.